Skip to content

 Then we learned about the perils of lists, the hard way.

 However, not all hopes are lost.
-Terraform introduced more features to deal with the naturally increasing complexity.
+Terraform has introduced more features to deal with the naturally increasing complexity.
 These, combined with a bit of discipline and a set of good rules of thumb we may be able to claw back some flexibility while arguably reducing complexity.

 At my day job, I was introduced to aztfmod, an open source Terraform module maintained by a team at Microsoft, providing an opinionated, yet flexible implementation of their Cloud Adoption Framework for Azure.